Big Brothers Big Sisters of WNC awarded $2,325 Grant

 - Big Brothers Big Sisters of Western North Carolina - $2,325 to recruit, screen, train and place ten new mentoring volunteers (Bigs) that will be paired with fifteen K-12 children (Littles) who reside in Haywood County.

-Clothes To Kids of Haywood County - $2,500 to defray the rental cost for an onsite trailer that is needed to sort and store donated clothing items.
+- Clothes To Kids of Haywood County - $2,125 to defray the cost of rent, utilities and phone for its clothing shop for kids.

-Community Kitchen - $7,000 to help with the purchase of food and supplies needed on a daily basis in order to provide fresh, hot meals nightly.
+- Community Kitchen - $2,975 to purchase food and supplies needed to provide fresh, hot meals nightly.

-Fines Creek Community Association - $5,100 to help cover supplemental food and MANNA Pantry operating costs serving more than 70 families in need.
+- Fines Creek Community Association - $3,115 toward supplemental food and MANNA Pantry operating costs.

 See all grants since inception.
 Download Grant History.